sim590/lain-wiki/moc.md

 }
 ```

 In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

-### output table
+### Output table

 Variable | Meaning | Type
 --- | --- | ---